 Consider blending or juicing your ingredients for the heightened flavor to elevate your ginger shots to the next level.
 Blending creates a thicker, textured shot with all the fiber intact, while juicing produces a smoother, more concentrated drink for increased nutrient absorption.

-When blending, add your harder ingredients to your blender first, such as ginger and turmeric, to ensure they are thoroughly broken down.
-Then, add the softer ingredients, like lemon juice and honey, before blending everything together.
+When blending, add harder ingredients to your blender, such as ginger and turmeric, to ensure they are thoroughly broken down.
+Then, add the softer ingredients, like lemon juice and honey, before blending everything.

 After blending or juicing, taste your shot and adjust the flavor to your liking.
 Consider the texture and consistency as well.